Tension Headache Relief And Migraine Relief – What Is The Difference?

 Migraines leave you wanting to lie down in a dark room where no amount of stretching helps acutely.

-Control Of And Tension Headache Relief
+Control Your Tension Headache Relief

 The stretches I show in the video below and THIS Tension Headache Relief Instagram post will help to target many of the most frequent anatomical culprits that contribute to tension-type and cervicogenic headaches.